 Visit our very popular Timbuctoo Theater, an expanded story-telling area where experts and pioneer family members present unique insights into life in the early days of Smartsville and Timbuctoo.
 We still have openings for historic character impersonators, so let us know if you would like to participate.

 Vendors will be selling handmade arts and crafts, food, and historical items.
 Local history books as well as a variety of souvenirs will be on sale.

-Pioneer day is a family-friendly festival with activities and entertainment that are also oriented to children.
-Everyone is encouraged to come in gold rush era costumes.
+Pioneer day is a family-friendly festival with activities and entertainment oriented to children.
+Everyone is encouraged to come in gold rush era costume.
 Many local as well as out-of-state descendants of the early families have used Pioneer Day as the central activity for family reunions.

 In addition, a raffle of items from local merchants will be conducted, a number of demonstrations of old-fashioned craftsmanship will be available, and there will be activities for all ages.
 Admission and parking are free.
 All proceeds will go toward restoration of the historic former Catholic Church.

 Engineered plans for structural improvements to our church’s bell tower are essentially complete and we are commencing the fund-raising stage for completing the restoration of the exterior of the south wall of the building.
 Included in this project will be a new front door, new siding and weather protection, and a new (or rebuilt) cupola and spire.

 Traditionally held on the last Saturday in April, this year’s event occurs on April 28 from 9 am to 4 pm, in downtown Smartsville, located just off State Route 20 about half way between Marysville and Grass Valley.